Want to try it for yourself?

 Permissive versus copyleft licensing debates will continue, but Node.js seems to prove commercial interests don’t have to impede collaboration.
-For teams that work in highly classified environments (like NASA), Node.js and the npm ecosystem has proven to be a valuable resource.
+For teams that work in highly classified environments (like NASA), Node.js and the npm ecosystem have proven to be valuable resources.
 With a model that allows individual teams to decide whether all of their source code should be available or not, Node.js gives the maximum freedom to users.

 The development benefits of Node.js also include:

 Remains highly scalable in both horizontal and vertical directions

 Gives developers a single programming language for front and back-end applications

 Support from industry leaders with representatives on the Node.js Foundation

 Once a team downloads and modifies Node.js, they have the freedom to copyright their version of the software at any time and apply a more restrictive license on their own work.